TWiStErRob/twisterrob.github.io/pages/contact.md

 {% endif %}

 <p><iframe src="https://docs.google.com/forms/d/1cG89BafxKwdxv9kzS-C_MjZfte0Ldlz37vr0m2U77jA/viewform?embedded=true"
-           width="100%" height="715" frameborder="0" marginwidth="0" marginheight="0" scrolling="no">Loading...</iframe></p>
+           width="100%" height="935" frameborder="0" marginwidth="0" marginheight="0" scrolling="yes">Loading...</iframe></p>

 ## Social contacts

 You can also find me on various social sites, check them out at the [bottom of the page](#subfooter).

-## Options
-I should be online on most of the social services, if my Android phone has an internet connection, so I'll receive a notification about most of them.
+I should be online on most of them, if my Android phone has an internet connection, so I'll receive a notification about most of them.

  * If you want to send me a message use the above form.
  * If you want a reply supply your email address.